2019 British Virgin Islands general election

 General elections were held in the British Virgin Islands on 25 February 2019.
 For the first time, four parties with at least one incumbent member were contesting an election.

 The result was a decisive victory for the Virgin Islands Party, which won eight of the 13 elected seats.
 The ruling National Democratic Party won only three seats, with party leader Myron Walwyn losing his seat.
-Seven of the thirteen seats were won by candidates contesting an election for the first time, all for the Virgin Islands Party, a territory record.
+Seven of the thirteen seats were won by candidates contesting an election for the first time, all for the Virgin Islands Party, a territorial record.

 The elections were the first in the British Virgin Islands to use electronically tabulated voting rather that manual counts.
 Voter turnout was 64.64%.

 Election monitors reported that they saw "no real evidence of corruption", but highlighted a large influx of voter registrations in Districts 5 and 8 which had been regarded in some quarters as potential attempt to manipulate results.